-We are all aware that trees help purify the air in cities, but which ones are the most effective for this purpose?
+We are all aware that trees help purify the air in cities, but which are the most effective for this purpose?

 According to new research from Sweden, a blend of conifers and deciduous trees is your best bet.